Carbon Monoxide Alarm Information

 NFPA recommends using a portable fire extinguisher when:

-fire department has been called or is being called;
+- The fire department has been called or is being called.

 Proper disposal of fire extinguishers

-Please do not put unwanted or expired fire extinguishers in the trash.
-Contact the Santa Clara County Household Hazardous Waste Program at (408) 299-7300 for more information on how to properly dispose of an extinguisher.
+Do not put unwanted or non-pressurized fire extinguishers in the trash.
+To properly dispose of fire extinguishers, visit Santa Clara County Household Hazardous Waste Program at www.hhw.org or call 408.299.7300.

 Fire sprinklers save lives, reduce property loss and can even help cut homeowner insurance premiums.